Tyne & Wear Metro line closure for overhead line renewal

 verhead wire work on the Tyne & Wear Metro

-A busy section of line in Newcastle-upon-Tyne is to close for five days for a £1.6m programme of overhead line renewal work.
+A busy section of Metro line in -upon-Tyne is to close for five days for a £1.6m programme of overhead line renewal work.

-Nexus, the public body which owns and manages the Tyne and Wear Metro, will close the line between South and from Monday March 20 until Friday 24 March (inclusive).
+Nexus, the public body which owns and manages the Metro, will close the line between and from Monday March 20 until Friday 24 March (inclusive).

 The five-day closure will deliver new overhead line along a 3km section, forming part of a £36.4m wire renewal programme that started in 2011 and is expected to run through to 2025.